jpsacha/ScalaInterpreterPane/README.md

 The result of `interpret` is either of `Interpreter.Result`, e.g. `Interpreter.Success` carrying the name and value of the result.

 `CodePane` and `Interpreter` can be manually patched together using an entry in the code pane's `keyMap` setting which queries the currently selected text using `codePane.getSelectedText` and feeding that into the `interpret` method.
 But it is more convenient to use `InterpreterPane` instead, which already combines the two.
 Furthermore, there is a utility widget `LogPane` which can be used to direct the console output to.
-Using `SplitPane` a fully self-contained system can be set up, containing a code pane in the top, a status bar in the middle, and a console log in the bottom:
+Using `SplitPane`, a fully self-contained system can be set up, containing a code pane in the top, a status bar in the middle, and a console log in the bottom:

 ```scala